chandanasy/chandanasy/README.md

 ## Welcome to my Github 🌱🍄🌿

-I'm Chandana, a Computer Engineering Grad Student at NYU based in New York City.
+Hey, I'm Chandana!
+Passionate about intelligent systems — and making not-so-intelligent systems... intelligent. 🤖✨

 ## What I'm Looking For:

-👩🏽‍💻 **On the Job Hunt:** I'm on the lookout for opportunities that resonate with my passion for **Machine Learning, Data Science, and Data Analytics**.
-Let's talk if you have job openings that align with my skill set and career goals!

-🌱 **Ready to Collaborate:** I'm keen to contribute to impactful projects.
-If you're seeking someone with expertise in Machine Learning/Deep Learning or Data Analysis - I'm your person.
+🌱 **Ready to Collaborate:** I'm keen on contributing to innovative, out-of-the-box ideas.
+Feel free to shoot me an email!

 🛠️ **Currently working on:** Diffusion Learning; Learning LLMs; creating dashboards in Looker Studio